 The Paessler Router Traffic Grapher, or PRTG, is a well-known network monitoring tool from German company Paessler AG.
 IT was released some 15 years ago as an improvement of then-popular MRTG, the granddaddy of all network monitoring tools.
 Fast forward fifteen years and the market is now saturated with network monitoring tools.
 Many of them are as good as PRTG.
 Some of them are even better.
 And there are some free and open-source tools out there that can rival PRTG in features and quality.

 Today, we’re having a look PRTG alternatives.
 Whether you’re currently using PRTG and are looking for something better or you’ve heard of it and are wondering what else is available, you’ve come to the right place.
-We’re about to review five of the best PRTG alternatives we could find.
+We’re about to review six of the best PRTG alternatives we could find.

 Before we start reviewing the alternatives, we’ll describe what PRTG is and what its main features are.
 That will certainly help us compare the alternatives.
 In case you’re new to network monitoring, we’ll also do our best to explain what it is and how it works.
 That should help you better understand the features of the reviewed products.
 And if you’re not convinced, we’ll also discuss the benefit of network monitoring tools in general.
-Only then will we be ready to review the five best PRTG alternatives we could find.
+Only then will we be ready to review the six best PRTG alternatives we could find.
 With a mix of paid and free tools, there is something for everyone on our list.
 None of the products is an exact feature match for PRTG but all have interesting features—some of them unique—that we’ll do our best to highlight.

 What Is PRTG, Exactly?